Logan Square, Chicago: Cultural organizations

-Logan Square has a number of diverse cultural centers, such as The Comfort Station, an art gallery and event space, and AnySquared Projects, a nonprofit art collective; St. Hedwig's Church, a strong cultural and civic institution for Chicago's multi-ethnic Catholic community; the Hairpin Arts Center, managed by the Logan Square Chamber of Arts, located in nearby Avondale; as well as Chicago's Polish Village.
-The Lincoln Lodge on Milwaukee Avenue presents live comedy most nights of the week.
+Logan Square has a number of cultural centers, such as The Comfort Station, an art gallery and event space, and AnySquared Projects, a nonprofit art collective; and St. Hedwig's Church.
+The Lincoln Lodge on Milwaukee Avenue presents live comedy.
 Next door is the office of In These Times, an independent magazine founded in 1976 which focuses on social justice.